Valks-Bots/ValksBot/README.md

 # Valks Bot
 ## Features
 ### Core Features
+- Per Guild Settings with SQLite (Local Database) (No python required, it's all JS)
+- Permissions & Aliases
 - Deletes command executors message
 - Reacts to every response with a trashcan emote prompting you to delete the message.